 At the prehearing mediation conference, the parent or the school district may be accompanied and advised by nonattorney representatives and may consult with an attorney prior to or following the conference.
 However, requesting or participating in a prehearing mediation conference is not a prerequisite to requesting a due process hearing.

-All requests for a prehearing mediation conference shall be filed with the Superintendent.
-The party initiating a prehearing mediation conference by filing a written request with the Superintendent shall provide the other party to the mediation with a copy of the request at the same time the request is filed.
+All requests for a prehearing mediation conference shall be filed with the Superintendent of the Office of Administrative Hearings (OAH).
+The party initiating a prehearing mediation conference by filing a written request with the Superintendent of the OAH shall provide the other party to the mediation with a copy of the request at the same time the request is filed.

-The prehearing mediation conference shall be scheduled within fifteen (15) days of receipt by the Superintendent of the request for mediation and shall be completed within thirty (30) days after receipt of the request for mediation unless both parties agree to extend the time.
+The prehearing mediation conference shall be scheduled within 15 days of receipt by the Superintendent of the OAH of the request for mediation and shall be completed within 30 days after receipt of the request for mediation unless both parties agree to extend the time.
 If a resolution is reached, the parties shall execute a legally binding written agreement that sets forth the resolution.
 All discussions during the mediation process shall be confidential.
 All prehearing mediation conferences shall be scheduled in a timely manner and held at a time and place reasonably convenient to the parties.
 If the issues fail to be resolved to the satisfaction of all parties, the party who requested the mediation conference has the option of filing for a due process hearing.
-(EC 56500.3 and 56503)
+(EC sections 56500.3 and 56503)

 Due Process Rights